Gott der Herr ist Sonn und Schild, BWV 79: Structure and scoring

-Bach structured the cantata in six movements.
-A choral movement is followed by an aria, a chorale, recitative and duet, closed by another chorale.
-He scored the work for three vocal soloists (soprano, alto, bass), a four-part choir and a Baroque instrumental ensemble of two horns (Co), timpani (Ti), two flauto traverso (Ft), two oboes (Ob), two violins (Vl), viola (Va), and basso continuo.
+Bach structured the cantata into six movements.
+A choral movement is followed by an aria, a chorale, a recitative and a duet, then the cantata is closed by another chorale.
+He scored the work for three vocal soloists (soprano, alto, and bass), a four-part choir and a Baroque instrumental ensemble of two horns (Co), timpani (Ti), two flauto traverso (Ft), two oboes (Ob), two violins (Vl), viola (Va), and basso continuo.
 The title page of the autograph score reads: "Festo Reformat. / Gott der Herr ist Sonn und Schild / a / 4 Voci / 2 Corni / Tamburi / 2 Hautb. / 2 Viol. / Viola / e / Cont. / di / J.S.Bach".